Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Design of the RIS Phase Shifts

-Note that we have assumed that $N>1$ in this subsection.
-From Lemma \ref{f_i_Phi_is_bounded}, we know that the domain of the variable $x$ is $0 \leq x \leq N^2$.
+{The expressions of $s_1$, $s_2$, $t_1$ and $t_2$ can be derived by direct inspection of Theorem \ref{theorem2} and therefore are omitted for brevity.
+Besides, it is readily to prove that $s_1, s_2, t_1, t_2>0$.} From Lemma \ref{f_i_Phi_is_bounded}, we know that the domain of the variable $x$ is $0 \leq x \leq N^2$.
 Based on (\ref{rate_single_user}), therefore, the optimization problem can be formulated as follows

 To solve the problem in (\ref{Problem1}), we compute the first-order derivative of $\mathrm{S N R}_k\left(x\right)$ with respect to $x$, as follows

 The first-order derivative of $\mathrm{S N R}_k\left(x\right)$ is positive or negative depending on the numerator in (\ref{daoshu}), which is a quadratic function of $x$, i.e., a parabola opening upward, with two roots.
 The two roots can be obtained by setting (\ref{daoshu}) equal to zero, which yields